OpenEvalProject/evals/manuscripts/elife-104295/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02xg1m795 Department of Gene Function and Phenomics, National Institute of Genetics Mishima Japan
+1. Department of Gene Function and Phenomics, National Institute of Genetics Mishima Japan ([ROR:02xg1m795](https://ror.org/02xg1m795))
-2. https://ror.org/0516ah480 Department of Genetics, School of Life Science, SOKENDAI (The Graduate University for Advanced Studies) Mishima Japan
+2. Department of Genetics, School of Life Science, SOKENDAI (The Graduate University for Advanced Studies) Mishima Japan ([ROR:0516ah480](https://ror.org/0516ah480))
-3. https://ror.org/04chrp450 Graduate School of Science, Nagoya University Nagoya Japan
+3. Graduate School of Science, Nagoya University Nagoya Japan ([ROR:04chrp450](https://ror.org/04chrp450))
-4. https://ror.org/02cgss904 Institute of Molecular Embryology and Genetics, Kumamoto University Kumamoto Japan
+4. Institute of Molecular Embryology and Genetics, Kumamoto University Kumamoto Japan ([ROR:02cgss904](https://ror.org/02cgss904))
-5. https://ror.org/04ydmy275 Biology Department, University of Massachusetts Boston Boston United States
+5. Biology Department, University of Massachusetts Boston Boston United States ([ROR:04ydmy275](https://ror.org/04ydmy275))
-6. https://ror.org/05kxtq558 Institute of Molecular Biology (IMB) Mainz Germany
+6. Institute of Molecular Biology (IMB) Mainz Germany ([ROR:05kxtq558](https://ror.org/05kxtq558))

 † Corresponding author

 ## Abstract

 Ribosome biogenesis is vital for sustaining stem cell properties, yet its regulatory mechanisms are obscure.
 Herein, we show unique properties of zebrafish meioc mutants in which spermatogonial stem cells (SSCs) do not differentiate or upregulate rRNAs.
 Meioc colocalized with Piwil1 in perinuclear germ granules, but Meioc depletion resulted in Piwil1 accumulation in nucleoli.
-Nucleolar Piwil1 interacted with 45S pre-rRNA. piwil1 spermatogonia with reduced Piwil1 upregulated rRNAs, and +/- piwil1 spermatogonia recovered differentiation later than those in +/- ;meioc -/- meioc .
-Further, Piwil1 interacted with Setdb1 and HP1α, and -/- meioc spermatogonia exhibited high levels of H3K9me3 and methylated CpG in the 45S-rDNA region.
-These results indicate that zebrafish SSCs maintain low levels of rRNA transcription with repressive marks similar to -/- Drosophila piRNA targets of RNA polymerase II, and that Meioc has a unique function on preventing localization of Piwil1 in nucleoli to upregulate rRNA transcripts and to promote SSC differentiation.
+Nucleolar Piwil1 interacted with 45S pre-rRNA. piwil1+/- spermatogonia with reduced Piwil1 upregulated rRNAs, and piwil1+/-;meioc-/- spermatogonia recovered differentiation later than those in meioc-/-.
+Further, Piwil1 interacted with Setdb1 and HP1α, and meioc-/- spermatogonia exhibited high levels of H3K9me3 and methylated CpG in the 45S-rDNA region.
+These results indicate that zebrafish SSCs maintain low levels of rRNA transcription with repressive marks similar to Drosophila piRNA targets of RNA polymerase II, and that Meioc has a unique function on preventing localization of Piwil1 in nucleoli to upregulate rRNA transcripts and to promote SSC differentiation.

 ## Introduction